Kathy Condon

 We residents are now sitting on our patios, reading our papers, and drinking our coffee in the morning.
-Noticing our pots with withered plants and leaves makes us mentally put on our to-do list, decide on a time to do your fall cleanup.
+Noticing our pots with withered plants and leaves makes us mentally put on our to-do list that it's time to do for fall cleanup.
 This area will now be an extended part of our homes for the next few months.

-Going into my 9th year living in Palm Springs in the same condo, I have figured out which plants flourish in my shaded patio.
-Cyclamens and impatients thrive, for they appreciate shade.
+Going into my 12th year living in Palm Springs in the same condo, I have figured out which plants flourish on my shaded patio.
+Cyclamens and impatiens thrive, for they appreciate shade.
 Now to decide what color, light pink, dark pink, or white theme for the flowers, for I will look at them until it is too warm in the middle of June.

 Prepare for a Fall Visit

-As you can see, we residents do not only have a change of attitude from the oppressive heat of the summer days; we prepare for a different lifestyle.
+As you can see, we residents do not only have a change of attitude from the oppressive heat of the summer days to fall in Palm Springs; we prepare for a different lifestyle.
 Thus, I can share from my point of view how to make your trip to Coachella Valley a memorable one and have you longing to come back again.

 (See my Blog, Plan Your Trip to Palm Springs, so you understand the layout of the Valley.)